Change Management: Investigation Is the Second Step

 - Increasing the driving forces

 - Decreasing the restraining forces

 Often this first phase of change is the most difficult.
 It is hard to unlearn old and comfortable ways of doing things.
 After unfreezing, however, change becomes possible.

-Analyzing the driving forces and seeking to minimize the restraining forces calls for much conversation at all levels of an organization.
-Often, when senior leaders attempt to implement change, they find that their biggest restraining force are members of their middle management team.
+Encouraging the driving forces and seeking to minimize the restraining forces calls for many conversations at all levels of an organization.
+Often, when senior leaders attempt to implement change, they find that their biggest restraining forces are members of their middle management team.

-Thus, you need to invest significant effort at the investigation stage of change management, in helping all levels of the organization see what is in it for them to support and move forward with the changes desired.
-In this way, you minimize the resistance that can undermine any efforts to make changes.
+Change agents must invest significant effort at the investigation stage to help all levels of an organization see what's in it for them to support and move forward with the desired change.
+In this way, you minimize the resistance that can undermine any efforts to make a change.

 After completing the investigation stage, the change agents should know the following things:

 - The extent and impact of performance gaps or problems relative to the desired performance